Prottasha19/adder-design/README.md

 # adder-design

-the design flow for creating an IC.
-Here I developed an 8-bit adder with registered inputs and outputs;
+The design flow for creating an IC.
+Here I developed an 8-bit adder with registered inputs and outputs.